Ari-43/Support-Knowledge-Base/Temporary.md

 - The user donated and got the cape after the website began having issues

 ### Notes
+- Most ways capes could be broken have now been blocked and redirect to [https://optifine.net/down](https://optifine.net/down).
+Chanaging Minecraft username may still break the cape.
 - Because only sp614x can fix this and the large number of broken capes, getting them fixed may take a significant amount of time.
 - If the user doesn't see their cape's image (example below) when they are [signed in](https://optifine.net/login), the cape is broken.
 If the user *can* see their cape, that doesn't necessarily mean it's working.
 ![Example of broken cape](./images/BrokenCape.png)